vmware-archive/SonarQube-Plugin-for-Java/README.md

 ## Contributing

 The SonarQube-Plugin-for-Java project team welcomes contributions from the community.
-Before you start working with SonarQube-Plugin-for-Java, please read our [Contributor License Agreement](https://cla.vmware.com/cla/1/preview).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+If you wish to contribute code and you have not signed our [contributor license agreement](https://cla.vmware.com/cla/1/preview), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 * The [github issues](https://github.com/vmware-samples/SonarQube-Plugin-for-Java/issues) in the repository are for bug reports and feature requests.